-- 3. The auditor should test a sample of tax and statutory payments and specifically certify whether or not the CO has been compliant with applicable regulations in respect of all applicable taxes and statutory contributions.
-This includes but is not limited to company income taxes, employment income taxes, withholding taxes, value added tax, import duties and excise, as well as any statutory contributions as prescribed by law. - 4.
-The auditors should test a sample of five month-end checklists to confirm that they have been properly prepared and reviewed and include their conclusion in the Management Letter. - 5.
-To assist in the smooth running of the external audit, the regional CO will: - Prepare a set of financial statements (to include an income and expenditure account, a balance sheet and a set of accompanying notes), adopting the format as shown below in section C. - Prepare a list of assets in use at the Sightsavers' offices, noting date of purchase and / or sale. - Prepare a schedule of funds transfers received from head office, indicating the date received into the local bank account. - Prepare a schedule for staff loans, showing balance brought forward, amount advanced, amount repaid and balance carried forward for each member of staff (also indicating the highest amount outstanding at any point during the year). - Preparation of a schedule for travel advances, showing balance brought forward, amount advanced, amount repaid and balance carried forward for each member of staff (also indicating the highest amount outstanding at any point during the year). - Preparation of a schedule any FRAUDULENT transactions". - Prepare reconciliation of SUN cost centre(s) to figures showing on financial statements
+- c.
+The auditor should test a sample of tax and statutory payments and specifically certify whether or not the CO has been compliant with applicable regulations in respect of all applicable taxes and statutory contributions.
+This includes but is not limited to company income taxes, employment income taxes, withholding taxes, value added tax, import duties and excise, as well as any statutory contributions as prescribed by law - d.
+The auditors should test a sample of five month end checklists to confirm that they have been properly prepared and reviewed and include their conclusion in the Management Letter.

+To assist in the smooth running of the external audit, the local Regional / CO will:

+- e.
+Prepare a set of financial statements (to include an income and expenditure account, a balance sheet and a set of accompanying notes), adopting the format as shown below in section C. - f.
+Prepare a list of assets in use at the Sightsavers' offices, noting date of purchase and / or sale. - g.
+Prepare a schedule of funds transfers received from Head Office, indicating the date received into the local bank account. - h.
+Prepare a schedule for staff loans, showing balance brought forward, amount advanced, amount repaid and balance carried forward for each member of staff (also indicating the highest amount outstanding at any point during the year). - i.
+Preparation of a schedule for travel advances, showing balance brought forward, amount advanced, amount repaid and balance carried forward for each member of staff (also indicating the highest amount outstanding at any point during the year). - j.
+Preparation of a schedule any FRAUDULENT transactions". - k.
+Prepare reconciliation of SUN cost centre(s) to figures showing on financial statements